How to Reset a BT Smart Hub or Smart Hub 2 (Reboot vs Factory Reset) 2026

 This is usually found on the underside of the router itself, but you are able to reset these to something more secure or memorable if you need to.
 Whatever the reason is for not being able to login to the router, all you need to do is the following.

-1. Look on the back of your BT Broadband router and find the small hole labeled ‘Factory Reset’ and insert a pin or paper clip until you feel a gentle click of the button being depressed.
+1. Look on the back of your BT Broadband router and find the small hole labelled 'Factory Reset' and insert a pin or paper clip until you feel a gentle click of the button being depressed.

 2. Hold it in until you see the LEDs on the device start to flash.